sudheermuthyala/terraform-/08-terraform-provisioners/04-null-resoure/109-Null-resource-Execute-terraform-commands/README.md

 ###########################################################################################
-# CCreate a new file loca
+# CCreate a new file localy in Application Folder